T-DevH/TRT-JetsonNX/README.md

 # tensorrt_demos

+TensorRT(TRT) is an SDK for optimizing trained deep learning models to enable high-performance inference.
+TRT contains a deep learning inference **optimizer** for trained deep learning models and an optimized **runtime** for execution.
+Once you have trained your deep learning network in any specific framnework, TRT enables you to inference it with higher throughtput and lower latency.

+TRT has two parts:
+* **Conversion paths**: The different paths users can follow to convert models to optimized TRT engines
+* **Runtime options**: Different runtimes users can target with TRT when deploying the optimized TRT engines.

 Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson NX.

 * Run an optimized "yolov4-416" object detector on Jetson NX.